airgram/airgram/README.md

   return next()
 })

-// Also you can use method `on` to call a callback only for given type of the requests auth.on('code', async ({ state }, next) => {
+// You can use method `on` to call a callback only for given type of the requests auth.on('code', async ({ state }, next) => {
   state.code = await getSecretCodeFromSomewhere()
   return next()
 })

+auth.login()
 ```

 In the example above you have to implement `getSecretCodeFromSomewhere()` function by yourself.
 That function returns `Promise<string>`, where `string` is a secret code received from Telegram.